aj3705/AzureDevOps/restapis/tutorial1.md

 # Connecting and performing Azure DevOps operations using Azure DevOps Rest APIs

-## Summary:
-This tutorial you will learn how to:
+In this tutorial you will learn how to:

   [Authenticate with Azure DevOps using OAuth2 and get an access token][1]
   [Use access token to Create a work item in Azure Boards](#u1)